Muskansharma211/Supply-Chain-Analytics-Dashboard-main/README.md

 ## Usage
 To use the Supply Chain Analytics Dashboard, follow the on-screen instructions to navigate through the various features and functionalities.
 Customize reports, analyze trends, and monitor real-time metrics to optimize your supply chain management processes.

-## Contributing
-Contributions to this project are welcome.
-If you have suggestions for improvements or would like to report a bug, please open an issue or submit a pull request.